rykcod/massa/README.md

 ### HELP ###
   * Massa client is running over a "screen" named "massa-client"
   * Massa node is running over a "screen" named "massa-node"
-  * To get your discord token, refer to
+  * To get your discord token, refer to https://discordhelp.net/discord-token

-For more informations:
+For more informations and sources: https://github.com/rykcod/massa/
-https://github.com/rykcod/massa/

 ### CONTRIB ###